Willy-Kimura/HotkeyListener/README.md

 using WK.Libraries.HotkeyListenerNS;
 ```

-...then instantiate the class, add some hotkeys:
+...then instantiate the class and add some hotkeys:

 ```c#
 var hkl = new HotkeyListener();